Generic Name: eszopiclone (es-ZOE-pi-klone)

 - Lunesta works very quickly.
 Take it right before getting into bed.
 This will help to decrease the risk of falling and other side effects.

 - If you miss a dose of Lunesta and you are taking 1 dose daily at bedtime, skip the missed dose.
 Do not take the dose in the morning or take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Lunesta.

 Important safety information:

 - Lunesta may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Lunesta with caution.
-Do not drive or perform other possibly unsafe tasks until you feel fully awake.
+Do not drive or perform other possibly unsafe tasks after taking Lunesta.
+You may still feel sleepy the day after you take Lunesta.
+Avoid driving and performing other possibly unsafe tasks until you feel fully awake.